nds-org/ndslabs/tests/e2e/README.md

 * **username**: The username of an approved account to use to log in for the tests
 * **password**: The correct password of the above user's account
 * **email**: The e-mail address associated with the above user's account

+WARNING: The credentials supplied will be used for testing, during which applications will be created and deleted, started and stopped.
+You should register a special account to use for testing to avoid accidentally deleting relevant applications.

 ### Dummy User Info
 * **name**: The "Full Name" to enter when testing the SignUp view